Janna26/idcas--final-project/README.md

 - Carry out the purchase flow and do not enter the name in Checkout.
 - Carry out the purchase flow and do not enter the last name in Checkout.
 - Carry out the purchase flow and do not enter the zip code at Checkout.
-- Select multiple items and refresh the page.
+- Select multiple items and refresh the page clicking "reset App State" option.

 // Browsing